aza0092/Clean-Code-Notes/README.md

 5. [Formatting](#formatting)

-# <a name="foreword">Foreword</a>
-Small things matter.
-God is in the details.

-80% or more of what we do is quaintly called "maintenance": the act or repair.

-They introduce us the concept of Total Productive Maintenance (TMP) (1951 from the Japaneses):
-* **Seiri**: Knowing where things are: naming is crucial.
-* **Seiton**: A piece of code should be where you expect to find it.
-* **Seiso**: Keep the workplace free of unuseful things (comments, etc).
-* **Seiketsu**: Standardization.
-The group agrees about how to keep the workplace clean.
-* **Shutsuke**: Discipline.
-Follow the practices.

 # <a name="clean-code">1.
 Clean Code</a>
- There is, after all, a difference between code that is easy to read and code that is easy to change.
+- There is, after all, a difference between code that is easy to read and code that is easy to change.

-Code, without tests, is not clean.
+- Code, without tests, is not clean.

-Small code is better than large code
+- Small code is better than large code

-Clean code always looks like it was written by someone who cares.
+- Clean code always looks like it was written by someone who cares.
 There is nothing obvious that you can do to make it better.

-Simple code: contains no duplication - Minimizes the number of entities such as classes,methods, functions, and the like
+- Simple code: contains no duplication - Minimizes the number of entities such as classes,methods, functions, and the like

-Reduced duplication, high expressiveness, and early building of simple abstractions.
+- Reduced duplication, high expressiveness, and early building of simple abstractions.
 That’s what makes clean code for me

 # <a name="meaningful-names">2.
 Meaningful Names</a>